 Acephalous in acephalous society literally means headless, that is, the society is without any formalized or institutionalized system of power and authority.
 In a acephalous society, collective decisions are made in a variety of ways, including informal gatherings.
 Acephalous society is also known as egalitarian or non-stratified society.
-Related to acephalous society concept are monocephalous (one leader, as in a monarchy) and polycephalous, where the society operates as a number of independent units, each having a leader but all representing the society as a whole.
+A hunter-gatherer society is an acephalous society.
+The Igbo Nation in West Africa is also a an acephalous society or egalitarian society.
+Certain nomadic societies are also distinguished as acephalous societies.
+In an acephalous society there are no hierarchies present because of the absence of a political leader.
+This might keep all people equal but the society fails to function and coordinate properly because each one tried to take decisions and each has opinions, which makes it difficult to decide upon one good solution.
+Related to acephalous society concept are monocephalous, as in a monarchy and polycephalous, where the society operates as a number of independent units, each having a leader but all representing the society as a whole.
 Many anarchist and libertarian socialist societies that have abolished social inequality are also considered acephalous societies.
-Certain nomadic societies are also distinguished as acephalous societies.

 Indigenous societies do have specific cultural characteristics, but their common features cannot be reduced to a single criterion.
 Kuppe, for example, mentions three central points of this topic: "a close relationship between these societies and their lebensraum, a lack of organization as state and social stratification, and the dealing with conflicts within a society that is not based on institutional force by the state."
 (Kuppe 1990:10).

 Hawthorne, Walter (1998), The interior past of an acephalous society: Institutional change among the Balanta of Guinea-Bissau c.
 1400-1950, Ph.D. thesis, Stanford University.